-On October 4, 2011, plaintiffs Ward Connerly and the American Civil Rights Foundation filed a verified complaint for declaratory and injunctive relief and petition for writ of mandate.
-As alleged, the complaint "challenges, on its face, Government Code section 8252(g) as violating article I, section 31, of the California Constitution."
+On March 20, 2012, plaintiffs Ward Connerly and the American Civil Rights Foundation filed a first amended verified complaint for declaratory and injunctive relief and petition for writ of mandate.
+As alleged, the Complaint "challenges, on its face, Government Code section 8252(g) as violating article I, section 31, of the California Constitution."
 (Compl., ¶ 1.)
 Plaintiffs claim that because Section 8252(g) requires the first eight Commissioners to consider race and gender as one of many factors in ensuring that the Commission reflects the diversity of California, it violates article I, section 31.
+Plaintiffs further allege that Section 8252(g) requires the auditors to consider the race and gender of applicants when choosing the initial pool of 60 qualified applicants.
+They seek a declaration that section 8252(g) violates the California Constitution (Compl., ¶¶ 24-29) and a declaration that to the extent section 8252(g) requires, authorizes, or encourages the Audit Review Panel to grant preferential treatment to applicants when selecting the pool of 60 qualified applicants, section 8252(g) violates Prop.
+209. (Compl., ¶ 30-34.)

-They seek a permanent injunction barring enforcement of Section 8252(g) (id., ¶¶ 17-19), a declaration that Section 8252(g) violates article I, section 31 (id., ¶¶ 21-25), and a writ of mandate compelling defendants to comply with article I, section 31 (id., ¶¶ 28-37).
-In their complaint, plaintiffs do not ask the Court to invalidate the composition of the current Redistricting Commission or challenge the validity of the maps.
+Plaintiffs further seek a writ of mandate compelling government officials-including the first eight Commissioners in the selection of the final six Commissioners and the Applicant Review Panel-to perform their duties in compliance with Prop.
+209. (Compl., ¶ 35-51.)
+In their Complaint, plaintiffs do not ask the Court to invalidate the composition of the current Redistricting Commission or challenge the validity of the maps.